reybeld94/ellentradingbotv2/README.md

 credentials.
 Configuration now relies on environment variables provided by the shell; a `.env` file is no longer loaded automatically.

-To use **Kraken** instead of Alpaca, create a portfolio whose `base_url` contains `api.kraken.com` and provide your Kraken API and secret keys.
+Create a portfolio whose `base_url` contains `api.kraken.com` and provide your Kraken API and secret keys.
 The library `python-kraken-sdk` is required and listed in `requirements.txt`.

 Each user has a **position_limit** value determining how many open positions they may hold at once.
 The default limit is 7 and can be modified from the profile